Laidlaw Leadership and Research Program

 The work of current and former Laidlaw Scholars can be found on the Laidlaw Scholars Network.
 For more information, please visit:

-It is possible to participate in PEY / another co-op at the same time as being a Laidlaw Scholar.
+It is possible to participate in PEY or another co-op at the same time as being a Laidlaw Scholar.
 However, one of the most important considerations is time over the summer.
-The Laidlaw Scholars Program requires that you reserve 6 weeks of the summer to conduct full time research.
-This research can take place at any point of the summer as long as it is done in a single stretch of time.
+The Laidlaw Scholars Programme requires that you reserve 6 weeks of the summer to conduct full- time research (approximately 30-40 hours per week).
+All scholars are required to carry out research from June 15 to July 24, 2026.
 If your co-op/PEY can work around this timeline, it is possible for you to do both.